March sale! Get up to 45% off selected courses, enrol today!

 How can a pet owner take care of their pets?

 Part of being a responsible pet owner is knowing what to do to take care of your pet.
 Animals have lots of needs - from the basics such as food and shelter through to more complex needs around feelings of safety and intellectual engagement.
 All these needs are specific to the type of animal you have.
-Ultimately you, as the pet owner, are responsible for meeting these needs and providing your pet with the absolute best life.
+Ultimately, you, as the pet owner, are responsible for meeting these needs and providing your pet with the absolute best life.

-To feel confident in caring for your pet you may choose to study a qualification in small animal care.
-The Level 3 Award in Small Animal Care and Welfare is a comprehensive course that covers the care needed for a wide range of species including:
+To feel confident in caring for your pet, you may choose to study a qualification in small animal care.
+The Level 3 Award in Small Animal Care and Welfare is a comprehensive course that covers the care needed for a wide range of species, including:

 • Dogs